Are Investors Buying All the Homes in Texas?

 Increased Competition for Entry-Level Homes

-Investors often target homes in lower and middle price ranges because those properties typically generate stronger rental returns.
+Investors often target homes in lower and middle price ranges because these properties tend to generate stronger rental returns.

-As a result, first-time buyers searching for starter homes may find themselves competing with investors offering cash or quick closings.
+As a result, first-time buyers searching for starter homes may find themselves competing with investors who can offer cash purchases or faster closing timelines, which can make it harder for traditional buyers to compete in competitive markets.

 Shifts Toward Rental Communities